CleverRaven/Cataclysm-DDA/COMPILING.md

 https://hg.libsdl.org/SDL/raw-file/e217ed463f25/include/SDL_platform.h
 Replace SDL_platform.h in the MinGW/include/SDL2 folder and it should be fine.

-##Configuring makefile
-The only thing you to do is modify one line.
-You want to find the line `LDFLAGS += -lfreetype -lpng -lz -ljpeg -lbz2` and replace it with `LDFLAGS += -lfreetype`

 ##Compiling
 Navigate to `MinGW\msys\1.0` and run `msys.bat`.
 This will start a cmd-like shell where the following entries will be made.